gmlewis/go-flutter-stylizer/README.md

 $ flutter-stylizer -w ./...
 ```

+Note that this command will only write files when the stylizer finds
+changes to make.

 ### Show stylizer differences for all Dart files in directory tree

 ```
 $ flutter-stylizer -d ./...
 ```

+Note that this command does not modify any files.
+Also if any differences were found, it will exit with code 1
+which is useful for breaking pipelines.

 ### List all Dart files with stylizer differences in directory tree